Nk125/Nk125/README.md

 - I have knowledges on bat, HTML, CSS, PHP, C++ and SQL

+- I also have minor knowledges on JavaScript and Python

 - Currently I talk spanish and english, some scripts are written on english and others on spanish

 - **Send an E-Mail or Twitter/Discord DM to me if you want to work on something bat-HTML/PHP-or-C++ related** and with the enough time I can help you.